Bruno Fernandes set to sign for Manchester United in €55m deal | Goal.com

 The midfielder will head to Old Trafford as part of a deal worth an initial €55 million (£47m/$60m).

-Man Utd could pay up to €80m (£68m/$88m) for the Portuguese star due to a number of additional clauses that have been agreed to by the two parties, including €5m centred around personal objectives, €5m based on Manchester United's Champions League participation and another €15m related to individual awards.
+United could pay up to €80m (£68m/$88m) for the Portuguese star due to a number of additional clauses that have been agreed to by the two parties, including €5m centred around personal objectives, €5m based on United's Champions League participation and another €15m related to individual awards.

 The deal is still subject to a medical and the agreement of personal terms with the midfielder.